-On January 27, 2023, the Company and New Electric CV Corporation (together with the Company, the "Lenders") entered into a Convertible Credit Agreement (the "Credit Agreement") with VEII.
-The Credit Agreement provides VEII with a maximum credit line of \$1,500,000 with simple interest accrued on any advances of the money under the Credit Agreement at 8%.
-The Credit Agreement grants conversion rights to each Lender.
+On January 27, 2023, Hapi Metaverse and New Electric CV Corporation (together with Hapi Metaverse, the "Lenders") entered into a Convertible Credit Agreement (the "1st VEII Credit Agreement") with VEII.
+The 1st VEII Credit Agreement provides VEII with a maximum credit line of \$1,500,000 with simple interest accrued on any advances of the money under the 1st VEII Credit Agreement at 8%.
+The 1st VEII Credit Agreement grants conversion rights to each Lender.
 Each Advance shall be convertible, in whole or in part, into shares of VEII's Common Stock at the option of the Lender who made that Advance (being referred to as a "Conversion"), at any time and from time to time, at a price per share equal the "Conversion Price".
 In the event that a Lender elects to convert any portion of an Advance into shares of VEII Common Stock in lieu of cash payment in satisfaction of that Advance, then VEII would issue to the Lender five (5) detachable warrants for each share of VEII's Common Stock issued in a Conversion ("Warrants").
 Each Warrant will entitle the Lender to purchase one (1) share of Common Stock at a per-share exercise price equal to the Conversion Price.
 The exercise period of each Warrant will be five (5) years from date of issuance of the Warrant.
 On February 23, 2023, Hapi Metaverse loaned VEII \$1,400,000 (the "Loan Amount").
-The Loan Amount can be converted into shares of VEII pursuant to the terms of the Credit Agreement for a period of three years.
+The Loan Amount can be converted into shares of VEII pursuant to the terms of the 1st VEII Credit Agreement for a period of three years.
 There is no fixed price for the derivative security until Hapi Metaverse converts the Loan Amount into shares of VEII Common Stock.

-On September 6, 2023, the Company converted \$1,300,000 of the principal amount loaned to VEII into 7,344,632 shares of VEII's Common Stock.
-Under the terms of the Credit Agreement, Hapi Metaverse received Warrants to purchase a maximum of 36,723,160 shares of VEII's Common Stock at an exercise price of \$0.1770 per share.
+On September 6, 2023, Hapi Metaverse converted \$1,300,000 of the principal amount loaned to VEII into 7,344,632 shares of VEII's Common Stock.
+Under the terms of the 1st VEII Credit Agreement, Hapi Metaverse received Warrants to purchase a maximum of 36,723,160 shares of VEII's Common Stock at an exercise price of \$0.1770 per share.
 Such warrants expire five (5) years from date of their issuance.
-On December 31, 2023 the value of the remaining \$100,000 of convertible note and warrants was \$101,150 and \$2,487,854, respectively.
+On December 31, 2024 the fair value of the remaining \$100,000 of convertible note and warrants was \$24,283 and \$1,299,973, respectively.
+On December 31, 2023 the fair value of the remaining \$100,000 of convertible note and warrants was \$101,150 and \$2,487,854, respectively.
+(For further details on fair value valuation refer to Note 11. - Investments Measured at Fair Value, Convertible Note Receivables).